xnimorz/masked-input/README.md

 This project allow to create mask input easily.
 In real world you often need to create input for credit card, phone number or birthday date etc.
 Each of this usecases require to input value with some formatting (for example 0000-0000-000-0000 for credit card) and with static length.
-This project is going to help you.
+This project could help you.

 Watch demo: http://xnimorz.github.io/masked-input/